MorganBat/MorganBat/README.md

 Media queries have been use to change the text size and wrapping of the heading and content.
 I have also used media queries and flexbox to scale the distance between the icons so they are always split equally across the screen on mobile devices.

 ##### Blog Page
 My blog page is quite scarce as I do my blogging on Medium.
 I have included the titles of the blog posts with a picture immediately below.
-Clicking anywhere here
+Clicking anywhere on either the title or image will open the blog posts in a new tab.
+For the purposes of this assignment there are some placeholder blog posts which merely direct to a new page full of placeholder text.

 ##### Projects Page
+My projects page is very similar to my Blog page, with the title of the project directly above an image representing my project.
+Clicking either of these direct to the github repository of the project.
+I have also included a small blurb below each image which explains the purpose of the app

 ##### Contact Page
+My contact page is very barebones as my social media is linked in the footer of every page and on special icons on the about page.
+I have also included a mailto: link directed at my email.

 #### Sitemap